CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/gettingstarted.md

-# Getting Started with Building Goal-Oriented AI Agents with Azure AI Foundry
+# Getting Started with Hands-on with Azure AI Foundry and Agent frameworks

 ### Overall Estimated Duration: 4 Hours